AmmarNaeemJanjua/book-store/README.md

 2. User Home Page:
 Develop a home page to display all books.
 On top of the page a list of categories will be displayed and the book list will update according to the selected category.
 Fetch book data from an API.
-Implement a search bar using Vuetify's components like <v-text-field>.
+Implement a search bar using Vuetify's components like v-text-field.

 3. Product Pages:
 Create a component for displaying book details.